MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-mouse.md

     [!code-csharp[HovePublicMembers](CodeSnippets\HoverPublicMembers.cs)]

-    To find the object currently under the cursor, we will use the following implementation for the **GetHoveredObject()** private method:
+    To identify which object is currently under the cursor, replace the contents of the **GetHoveredObject()** private method with the following implementation:

     [!code-csharp[GetHoveredObject](CodeSnippets\GetHoveredObject.cs)]